 Soldier beetles rank right up there with lady beetles and lacewings in the world of beneficial insects.
 Soldier beetles are predators that love to eat aphids.
 For that, alone, they are loved by gardeners.
 They also help pollinate crops as they feed on pollen and nectar.
 Soldier beetle larvae love to eat the eggs and larvae of moths and butterflies, beetles, armyworms, and other insect pests.
 Soldier beetle identification

 Unlike many hard-shelled beetles, soldier beetles have softer, more leathery bodies.
 In fact, some people call them leatherwings.
 There are many different species of soldier beetles (Cantharidae), but they all have rather long, narrow, rectangular bodies that are approximately 1/2 inch long.
-They commonly have a red, orange, or yellow head, back and abdomen, with dark grey or brown wing covers.
+They commonly have a red, orange, or yellow head, back and abdomen, with dark gray or brown wing covers.
 You will see a large dark spot on the wings, when open.
 The larva are long, flat, and dark colored.
 Larva are often found under bark and in leaf litter.
-California is home to more than 100 different species of soldier beetle.
-There is another bug with an almost identical name, spined soldier bug (Good Guy), but they look more like brown marmorated stinkbugs (Bad Guys).
-If you look closely in the garden, you will see these soldier beetle lookalikes:
+North America is home to more than 100 different species of soldier beetle.
+There is another bug with an almost identical name, spined soldier bug (Good Guy), but they look more like brown marmorated stinkbugs (Bad Guys).If you look closely, you may discover these soldier beetle lookalikes in your garden:

-Encourage soldier beetles in your garden by:
+Encourage soldier beetles in your garden with the following tips:

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
-These are not weeds.
-Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!

 All